|

 Daily management can be hard to get used to.
 It comes across as a way for managers to track their teams.
 The truth, though, is that daily management tends to be more well-received by solid performers than by people with poor work ethics.

 Ultimately, daily management is a contract.
-It uses the standard for work, and compares it to expectations.
+It uses a standard for how long work should take and compares it to expectations.
 This usually ends up working in favor of the team.
-The ‘get it done’ mentality, despite its positive press, is horrible for Lean organizations.
+The “get it done” mentality, despite its positive press, is horrible for Lean organizations.
 It tends to mean that the process is not being followed, leading to quality issues.
 It also shows a lack of respect for people.
 It makes them cover for management shortcomings by working harder.
 With daily management, 8 hours of work should yield the same output regardless of the amount of work in the queue.

 The key is that the management team should focus on the process when there is a gap between the expectation and reality.
 Solid team members, the ones who are trying to do a good job, are often hampered by process problems, system issues, shortages, and any number of other glitches.
 When this happens, daily management requires tracking the issues.
 If nothing is done to eliminate those issues, the problems pile up in a visual location, and the boss has to answer for it.
 In most cases, though, daily management uncovers problems that the boss would not otherwise know about.
 That lets her work to solve them.

-So why don’t poor performers like daily management if it solved problems?
+So why don’t poor performers like daily management if it solves problems?
 One of their favorite tricks is to stretch work out when demand is low so they won’t be asked to do anything else.
 Daily management makes this visible, and the person has to account for the delay.
 Again, this is not intended to be punitive.
 It is to find where the process is broken.
-But is time and time again the person is unable to point to where the process failed, it becomes apparent that it is really a ‘people problem’.
+But if time and time again the person is unable to point to where the process failed, it becomes apparent that it is really a people problem.

 When you take on daily management, you are in for a lot of upfront work to make the operation work much more smoothly down the road.
 Initially, you’ll have to assess demand.
 You’ll have to standardize your processes.
 You’ll have to train your team, post a daily management board, and figure out how you are going to manage it.

-Learn more about daily management with our recorded webinar on DVD, available at http://www.velaction.com/daily-management-lean-training-on-dvd/.
+Learn more about daily management with Daily Management Module.

 Use our Daily Management Worksheet to quickly calculate the data needed on your daily management board.
 It determines capacity based on available staff, and projects how much production work should be completed.
 It also tracks and highlights variance.